 As a consequence, warehouse managers should seek expert guidance from a qualified design professional whenever the racking, foundation, or warehouse infrastructure must accommodate unusual stress, loading, function, or other non- standard factors.

-“Ordering quick-ship pallet racks is convenient, but should be limited to use with non-flammable, non-hazardous product stored inside buildings in low-risk seismic regions,” says Arlin Keck, an engineer at Steel King Industries, a designer and manufacturer of warehouse storage racks, pallet racks and material handling/safety products since 1970.
+“Ordering quick-ship pallet racks is convenient, but should be limited to use with non-flammable, non-hazardous product stored inside buildings in low-risk seismic regions,” says Steel King’s Arlin Keck.

 Even when the quick-ship rack is appropriate for a warehouse, there may be a need for expert input if there are special circumstances – for example, if rack installation occurs on a sloping floor.
 Despite greater warehouse complexity and evolving regulations, understanding a few key distinctions about racking will help warehouse managers to keep their facilities cost effectively safe, compliant, and productive.